-At the RNE draft timetable deadline (X-5) the C-OSS communicates the draft timetable offer for every handled request concerning pre-Parted PaPs including feeder and/or outflow to the applicant via PCS on behalf of the IM/AB concerned.
+At the RNE draft timetable deadline (X-5) the C-OSS communicates the draft timetable offer for every handled request concerning pre-booked PaPs including feeder and/or outflow and tailormade offers in case of conflicting requests to the applicant via PCS on behalf of the IM/AB concerned.
+ATLANTIC CORRIDOR Corridor Atlantic Atlantic Corridor does not provide partial offers via PCS.